amandar8529/reactjs-independent-study/entries/entry1.md

 be challenging enough to push me out of my comfort zone to learn valuable skills, but not so challenging that I would enter, what my class refers to as, <em> The Panic Zone</em>.
-I had learned a little bit of Javascript previously in my class, so I thought that background knowledge would be helpful when diving deeper into React Javascript.
+I had learned a little bit of Javascript previously in my class, so I thought that that background knowledge would be helpful when diving deeper into React Javascript.
 Overall, I felt learning React JS would not only be an interesting skill to learn and a useful tool in creating projects, but also a marketable skill that could